okasi/c9-frontend-assessment/README.md

 # Getting started

-These instructions will get you a copy of the project up and running on your local machine for development purposes.
+These instructions will get you a copy of the project up and running on your local machine for development purposes

 ### Installation